quasur/EUMESAT-proc/README.md

 If not supplied: mean and std data along with the EUMETSAT images can be found here - https://uniofnottm-my.sharepoint.com/:f:/g/personal/ppyac18_nottingham_ac_uk/EtGwgYg2k2JOhVmH_0eihxgBg3RlRaqcHbUxF-eJCt1SoA?e=EXhoMR

 ## What each file and folder does
+Contribution statement.txt - A statement on how workload was distributed and what aspects of the projects we worked on.

 Cloud detection.py - Produces a set of 23 images of the weighted average image of the earth over 15 days to remove clouds.

 Cloud detection graphs.py - The working code used to produce some of the graphs seen in the report.
 This script is poorly maintained and commented.